The Plants That Almost Won’t Let You Fail

 8. Kale

-Cold-hardy, productive, long-season.
-Plants set out in spring keep producing through frost; in mild climates, they overwinter and produce again the next spring.
+Cold-hardy and productive over a long season.
+Plants set out in spring keep going straight through frost; in mild climates they overwinter and come back the next spring.
 The flavor improves after a frost — cold-shocked kale is sweeter.

 Cabbage worms are the main pest.
 Floating row covers prevent the moths from laying eggs.
 Without covers, plan on picking off green caterpillars every few days.